rohitbisht550/job_attrition_analysis/README.md

 Lower salary bands have higher turnover rates.

-Sales department shows comparatively higher attrition.
+Engineering and Sales department shows comparatively higher attrition.

 Employees with fewer years at the company are more likely to leave.